BerkeleyTrue/tnskyfmt-fnl/README.md

 they consist entirely of punctuation.

 Top level forms may or may not have blank lines between them depending on whether the input code spaces them out.
+Functions defined inside a body form get empty lines spacing them out as well.

 Similarly `if` forms and arrow forms will occasionally be allowed to be one line if the original code had them as one-liners.

 ## Known issues